 The common thread connecting these Pacific Northwest bathroom design trends is a deep-seated desire for sanctuary.
 After a decade of cool, minimalist design that often felt impersonal, we are collectively craving warmth, texture, and authenticity in our most private spaces.
 This isn't about replicating a commercial spa; it's about creating a personal one.
 The emphasis on natural wood, living metals, and artisanal tile reflects the region's profound connection to the natural world.
 These materials don't just look good; they feel good and age gracefully.
 The minimalist decade is over.
 We've entered an era of the bespoke retreat, a space designed not for fleeting trends, but for quiet restoration and a tangible connection to the materials that surround us.

-Our editors already screened the Pacific Northwest bathroom remodelers.
-You answer 4 questions.
-We send the 3 best matches with the real price for your scope, not their inflated first-call number.
+Our editors already vetted Pacific Northwest bathroom remodelers.
+Answer 4 questions and we send 3 written bids inside 48 hours, with the real price for your scope, not their inflated first-call number.